ethnosdev/memorize_scripture/docs/docs/practicing/practicing.md

 The numbers correspond to the following parts:

 1. **Remaining verses today**: This is the number of verses that are due to practice today.
 You entered three new verses earlier, so that's where this number comes from.
 Today they're all new, but in the future, you'll also have old verses to review.
-2. **Edit verse**: Press this button to edit the prompt and verse text.
+2. **Menu**: Press this button to edit the current verse or add a new verse.
-3. **Add new verse**: This is the same as what you did previously.
-4. **Prompt**: This is your queue to help you remember what you need to quote.
+3. **Prompt**: This is your queue to help you remember what you need to quote.
-5. **Hints**: These give you a little help if you need it.
+4. **Hints**: These give you a little help if you need it.
 More on them shortly.
-6. **Show verse text**: Press this button to check if you quoted the verse right.
+5. **Show verse text**: Press this button to check if you quoted the verse right.

 :::note
 If you entered new verses and they aren't all showing up, check the **Max new verses per day** value in settings.
-You may want to increase it to something like 10.
+The default is 10.
 :::

 ## Showing hints